rosyliao/Intro-to-Computing-Final/README.md

 This script serves as a web scraper.
 It isolates the datasets provided on the NCBI GEO website and saves them into a csv file.

 ### R Script
 The R script takes the csv file from the Python script and runs a t-test on the two groups (either castrated or uncastrated).
-It uses the p-values calculated from the t-test along with fold change between the two groups to highlight the up- and down-regulated genes between the datasets through generation of a heatmap.
+It uses the p-values calculated from the t-test along with fold change between the two groups to highlight the up- and down-regulated genes between the datasets through generation of a volcano plot and heatmap.

 ## How to use